Are you wondering with a question, “How to secure my WordPress site?”

-There are many different WP security plugins developed over the past few years to diminish the vulnerability of WordPress and ensuring the smooth and safe functioning of your WordPress site.
+There are many WP security plugins developed over the past few years to diminish the vulnerability of WordPress and ensure the smooth and safe functioning of your WordPress site.

 WordPress installs Akismet, its Spam Protection plugin, to ensure that no malware or junkware comes through your comments section.